styx0x6/gremlins/README.md

 * NetGate **pfSense** firewall *- NOT YET IMPLEMENTED*
 * Deciso **OPNsense** firewall *- NOT YET IMPLEMENTED*

-Also the script can simply generate the list to block in CSV format:
+Also the script can simply generate the blocking list in CSV format:

     <CIDR_IP_RANGE>,<VERSION>,<SOURCE>,<MATCHED_KEYWORD>,<NAME>

-*Workflow:*

-1. **iBlockList** and **RIPE** database requests based on predefined keywords in order to not block all the internet.
-2. Format IPs in a standard way.
-3. Do what you want: list IPs, set rulesets on devices (iptables, firewalls...).

-*Additional information:*
+**Warning:**

+This tool has been made to help people to prevent them from being monitored by external entities (governmental or not).
+As protecting you from rubbers, you can, with the help of this tool, protect your sharing services in the same way you would did it with your home.

+The fact of protecting your infrastructure and services for being stalked by strangers, named here *gremlins*, do **NOT** allow you to share protected and copyrighted content without any permission.
+Gremlins' developpers and contributors are not responsible of your acts and they do **NOT** encourage you to do anything wrong or illegal.

 _**The script doesn't guarantee a full protection from gremlins, the list isn't guaranteed as exhaustive as it's generated from requests based on keywords.
 Also, it's possible that the generated list contains false-positive but it's better to be safe than sorry.**_

-**Warning:**

-This tool has been made to prevent from being monitored by external entities, govermental or not, as if you would been protected from rubbers, you can can protect your sharing services as you would did it for your home.

-The fact of protecting you infrastructure/services for being stalked by strangers, named here *gremlins*, do **NOT** allow you to share protected and copyrighted content.
-Gremlins' developpers and contributors are not responsible of your acts and we do **NOT** encourage you to do anything wrong or illegal.

-Stay in the right way, do only legal things, protect your privacy from *gremlins* and may the force be with you.
+Stay in the right way, do legal things, protect your privacy from *gremlins* and may the force be with you.

 Installation
 ----